brunexgeek/protogen/README.md

 Proto3 parser:
 - You cannot import additional ``.proto`` files;
 - Circular references are not supported;
-- Messages used by other messages *must* be declared first;

 JSON parser:
 - Strings do not support ``\u`` to specify unicode endpoints;